thaliaarchi/unix-news/users/README.md

 [^mckusick]: *Open Sources: Voices from the Open Source Revolution* \
   Twenty Years of Berkeley Unix: From AT&T-Owned to Freely Redistributable \
   Marshall Kirk McKusick, January 1999
+[^thomassen]: "from UNIX to Linux: a time lapse of 45 years" \
+  Hendrik-Jan Thomassen \
+  T-Dose 2016
 [^venam]: "Licenses on Unix" \
   Patrick Louis, 4 June 2017